sameerbajaj/tw_list/README.md

 8. Click "Save Changes" button when you're ready
 9. Review the confirmation dialog showing all pending changes
 10. Confirm to apply the changes to your list
+11. **To delete the entire list**: Click the 🗑️ button next to the dropdown and confirm

 **Tip**: You can add/remove multiple members at once by editing the text area.
 The "Save Changes" button will show you how many additions (+) and removals (-) are pending!